 Shelby Co. v.
 Holder

 In April 2010, Shelby County, Alabama (a largely white suburb of Birmingham) filed suit in federal court in Washington, DC asking that Section 5 of the Voting Rights Act be declared unconstitutional.
 Shelby County, Alabama v.
 Holder, No. 1:10-cv-00651 (D.D.C.).
 The county asserts that Congress exceeded its constitutional authority when, in 2006, it reauthorized Section 5 for another 25 years.
+On June 25, 2013, the Supreme Court ruled that the coverage formula reauthorized by Congress is unconstitutional.

 Section 5 requires that certain States and localities, located primarily in the South and Southwest, obtain federal preclearance for all voting changes before they may be implemented.
 To obtain preclearance, a jurisdiction must demonstrate that the change neither has a discriminatory purpose nor a discriminatory effect.